MefDev/The_c_programming_language_problem_sets/chapter_1/README.md

-# The problem sets diveded by chapters
+# Problem sets for chapter 1